jakubjirous/hacker-rank-code-challenge/src/challenges/03-time-conversion/INDEX.md

 ### Function Description:

 - Complete the `timeConversion` function in the editor below.
-It should return a new string representing the input time in 24 hour format.
+It should return a new string representing the input time in 24-hour format.

 - `timeConversion` has the following parameter(`s`):
   - string `s`: a time in 12-hour format